QuEraComputing/tsim/docs/index.md

 `tsim` uses stabilizer rank decomposition based on the ZX calculus and is built on top of `pyzx`.
 Circuits are converted into ZX diagrams where noise channels are injected as parametrized Pauli vertices.
 For efficient sampling on
-CPU and GPU, the diagram is then compiled into contiguous jax arrays, following the approach in [arXiv:2403.06777](https://arxiv.org/abs/2403.06777).
+CPU and GPU, the diagram is compiled into contiguous jax arrays, following the approach described in [arXiv:2403.06777](https://arxiv.org/abs/2403.06777).